addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ```

 It would be impossible to discuss unit testing without mentioning fixtures.
-Fixtures typically contain test data (e.g HTML) that is loaded in when needed (either locally or from an external file) for unit testing.
+Fixtures typically contain test data (e.g., HTML) that is loaded in when needed (either locally or from an external file) for unit testing.
 So far we've been establishing jQuery expectations based on the view's el property.
 This works for a number of cases, however, there are instances where it may be necessary to render markup into the document.
 The most optimal way to handle this within specs is through using fixtures (another feature brought to us by the jasmine-jquery plugin).

 Re-writing the last spec to use fixtures would look as follows: